ruggerocastagnola/Arduino-Timer/README.md

 # Arduino-Timer
-A basic and rough Timer library for the Arduino
+A basic and rough Timer library for the Arduino, extended from Daniel Shiffman's O-o timer for Processing found in: Learning Processing, Example 10.5

 ## Installation
 * Download a copy of the current library